 Currently C&J Photo offers 6 print sizes (please check highlighted Print Sizes in the chart

 below).
 In order to print an 8X10 image at its highest Resolution of 300 PPI, you would need a 7.2 MB(mega byte) file.
 These days it's easy to achieve those file sizes with digital cameras and even iPhones produce images from 2-5 MB.
 Unfortunately, C&J Photo does not accept images of .5 MB (500 Kilobytes) or less.
 So please check the size of your photos before sending.
 To do this, download your photo-file to a computer.
 Right Click the photo-file, you should see a pop-up box with labels such as(Cut, Copy, Delete, Properties).
 Click on Properties.
 You should see something that looks like this: "Dimensions 3200 X 3200".
-This is the actual size of your Photo-file (width X height).
-So, if you do the Math: 3200 X 3200 = 10240000.
-Then if you eliminate the trailing zeroes, and round-off the last integer, you have a photo-file size of 10.2 MB.
+This is the actual size of your photo-file (width X height).
+So, if you do the Math: 3200 X 3200 = 10240000 in bytes not pixels.
+A pixel can equal one bite or several bytes, depending on the color.
+If you eliminate the trailing zeroes, and round-off the last integer, you have a photo-file size of 10.2 MB.
+Some computers do the calculation for you and just show (Size = 10.2 MB).
+Regardless, that's a whole lot of pixels, but is it enough ?
 Go to the chart below to determine the best resolution and size that fits your needs....

 3) Check Your Image Size and Resolution